theobald-software/helpcenter.theobald-software.github.io/projects/erpconnect/docs/samples/how-to-check-the-accessibility-to-a-sap-system.md

 ---
-title: Check the accessibility to an SAP System
+title: Check the Accessibility to an SAP System
 description: How to check the accessibility to an SAP System
 ---